 While we love treat toys and dog food dispensers, horns generally hold much more appeal as they’re edible.

 Where do goat horns come from?

-Goats are native to Australia and are farmed commercially for the consumption of their meat.
+Goats are farmed commercially for the human consumption of their meat.
 By implementing a sustainable waste management process for goat byproducts, their horns can be sustainably used for dogs’ diets.

 As sustainability advocates, we encourage dog owners to stay educated and informed about the provenance of what they’re feeding their dog.
 In the case of dog treats, you always be able to identify the source, country of origin and the processing or manufacturing element behind the dog treats.

 WAG Goat Horns come from local Victorian sources who farm goats for human consumption.
 They step in and take the bits that are usually disposed (byproducts), including horns and trotters.